TritonDataCenter/mdata-docs/mdata/datadict.md

 to provide seamless login using the same SSH keys the user has placed within their account in the provisioning system.

+SmartOS instances do not generally make use of this key.
+Instead, a more advanced mechanism called SmartLogin is used -- SmartLogin queries SSH keys from the provisioning system at each login.

 ### `user-data`

-This key has no defined format, but its value is written to the file `/var/db/mdata-user-data` on first boot prior to the phase that runs `user-script`.
+This key has no defined format, but its value is written to the file `/var/db/mdata-user-data` on each boot prior to the phase that runs `user-script`.
 This file is _not_ to be executed.
 This allows a configuration file of some kind to be injected into the machine to be consumed by the `user-script` when it runs.